Admissions

 You must meet the following admissions requirements:

-1. Juris Doctor (JD) applicants who achieve a conditional score on the admissions test must successfully complete Purdue Global Law School’s Foundations for Law School Excellence (FLEX) program prior to admission to the JD program.
+- JD applicants who achieve a conditional score on the admissions test must successfully complete Purdue Global Law School’s Foundations for Law School Excellence (FLEX) program prior to admission to the JD program.
 Successful completion of this tuition-free, 8-week course will result in a tuition reduction equivalent to the tuition for one semester credit hour to be applied toward the JD program, if you are admitted.
-If you fail the course, you may not retake it and you will not be admitted to the JD program.
+If admitted into the JD program, it will be to the part-time JD program (FLEX students are ineligible to start in the full-time JD program).
+If you fail the FLEX course, you may not retake it and you will not be admitted to the JD program.
 You may, however, choose to apply to the Executive Juris Doctor (EJD) program or reapply to the JD program (assuming you are otherwise eligible to do so).

-3. Provide a copy of a valid, government-issued identification, e.g., driver’s license, U.S./non-U.S. passport, tribal ID.
+- Complete the electronic Identity and Document verification process by providing a valid, government-issued identification, e.g., driver’s license, U.S./non-U.S. passport, tribal ID.
 The name in your student record must match your legal first and last name from your ID.
+If you are unable to successfully complete the electronic verification process, your enrollment may be denied.

-4. If you have earned a bachelor's degree from a college or university accredited by an institutional accreditor recognized by the U.S. Department of Education, you may be considered.
+- If you have earned a bachelor's degree from a college or university accredited by an institutional accreditor recognized by the U.S. Department of Education, you may be considered.
 In general, you should have a 3.0 or better cumulative GPA from your undergraduate work.
+Applicants with below a 3.0 will not be considered for the full-time JD program.
 JD students who have any questions about meeting prelegal education requirements of the State Bar of California should contact them directly.

 Purdue Global Law School offers single-course offerings for nondegree-seeking (NDS) students.
 You must meet all general admissions policies to enroll.
 NDS courses cannot be paid for by federal financial aid; all tuition is due before enrolling.
 If you do not already possess a JD from either Purdue Global Law School or another law school, you must receive the Dean’s approval prior to enrolling in any NDS course.
 Your Admissions Advisor will assist in this process.